Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Hydrology/Flooding

-(0 reviews) - Description
+(56 ratings) - Description

 - This module offers a comprehensive description of a set of common verification measures for hydrologic forecasts, both deterministic and probabilistic.
 Through use of rich illustrations, animations, and interactions, this module explains how these verification measures can provide valuable information to users with varying needs.
 In addition to providing a measure of how well a forecast matches observations, verification measures can be used to help forecasters and users learn about the strengths and weaknesses of a forecast.